SimonTheWang/tidal/README.md

 -npm star in frontend

 ## To use Wave algorithm
-- go in /generate/*yourWaveName* directory
+- go in /generate/*yourWaveName* path
 - this path takes query params as follows:
   - "num": number of nodes in the tree
   - "root": name of person who started the wave